CtrlK

 Conciseness

-Generally efficient but includes some unnecessary sections like 'When to Use' and 'Boundaries' that restate obvious meta-instructions, and the 'Adapting This Pattern' section mixes actionable guidance with filler.
-The architecture diagram and primitives table are well-structured but the overall content could be tightened.
+Generally efficient but includes some unnecessary sections like 'When to Use' and 'Boundaries' that restate obvious meta-instructions.
+The 'Adapting This Pattern' and 'Common Patterns' sections have some overlap.
+The architecture diagram and primitives table are useful but the overall content could be tightened.

 2 / 3